 Umar Nurmagomedov: A UFC Champion in the Making

-With the spotlight shining squarely on him ahead of his historic title fight against Conor McGregor, Khabib Nurmagomedov is rapidly attracting fans to Team Nurmagomedov.
+Khabib Nurmagomedov, the UFC Lightweight champ, is rapidly attracting fans to Team Nurmagomedov.
 But what many of Khabib’s supporters don’t know is that he’s hardly the only world-class Nurmagomedov who competes in MMA.
 His cousin, Abubakar, has compiled a decent professional record, as well as his second cousin, Shamil Zavurov.